WordPress website speed – How to Improve Server Response Time for websites

 How to Improve Server Response Time for your Website?

-If you have improved all factor mentioned here except for the host and your loading time is still longer than 2 seconds, the core problem might be your host.
-If your website is business oriented and brings in a fair amount of customers, you might want to change hosts or plans at this point.
+If you have improved all factor mentioned here except for the host and your loading time is still longer than 2 seconds, the core problem might be from your hosting provider.
+If your website is business-oriented and brings in a fair amount of customers, you might want to change hosts or plans at this point.

-The best win you can have with Server Response Time or speed of the WordPress site is upgrading from a cheap shared hosting provider to a managed WordPress host.
+The best win you can have with Server Response Time or speed of the WordPress site is upgrading from a cheap shared hosting provider to a managed WordPress host or cloud server.
 Cheap hosts are good for when you are starting out, but for ultimate performance, you can not match a managed WordPress host.
-Head on over to the WP Engine homepage and check out their offerings.

 Plugins are the reason why the WordPress platform is so flexible.
 Unfortunately, plugins are also one of the main reasons WordPress websites are slow.
 Every plugin you activate adds weight to your website.
 Even basic plugins with little functionality can slow down your website considerably if they are poorly coded.

-There are a number of ways in which a plugin can slow down your website –
+There are a number of ways in which a plugin can slow down your WordPress website –

 - Increasing the Size of Your Database